On My Annual Review & Sankalpa Process (Updated 2024)

 Nope, I must subtract in order to add to my life.

-At this point, I consider: What must I release, in order to manifest these aims?
+At this point, I consider: What must I release, in order to make room for these intentions?

 What 20% is creating 80% of my fulfillment?
 What 20% is creating 80% of my frustration?

-Frequent surface offenders: email, social media, dating apps, Netflix…
+Frequent offenders: email, social media, dating apps, Netflix…

 Deeper: perfectionism, other people’s expectations, loneliness, FOMO, depression…

 This is a favorite step.
-The hardest sometimes, but it’s a purge, and it feels good to purge that which is no longer serving!
+The hardest sometimes, but it’s an opening to purge, and it feels good to release that which is no longer serving!

 A few years back, I banned the news, and I’ve never looked back.
-One year, I hired a lawn service and replaced my house plants with faux versions.
-At one point, I gave up dating for an entire year (so much time liberated!).
-Another I continue to come back to is limiting leisure screen time to documentaries.
+One year, I hired a lawn service.
+Another time, I gave up dating for an entire year (so much time liberated!).

 Step 6B: A Real Stretch